perkinsl/noise-filter/README.md

 -----------------------------------------------------------------
 INSTRUCTIONS FOR RUNNING SCRIPTS:

-To run the basic joint inference script on the original CHILDES Treebank dataset, make sure all of these files are located in the same directory, and then call joint_inference.py.
+To run the basic joint inference script on the original dataset, make sure all of these files are located in the same directory, and then call joint_inference.py.

 To change the dataset for the model, comment out the data vector at the end of joint_inference.py and paste in your own data vector.
 Or better yet, modify the script to read in a .csv or .txt data file.